Feds figured out why FIU bridge fell. Now prosecutors must decide if deaths were a crime

 In Massachusetts, a contractor was indicted on involuntary manslaughter charges after a woman was killed when a portion of the ceiling of Boston’s “Big Dig” public works project collapsed in 2006.
 The company was accused of knowingly supplying an insufficient adhesive blamed for the accident.

-The company ultimately paid $16 million to settle the criminal and civil case, according to Reuters.
+The company ultimately paid $16 million to settle criminal and civil charges, according to Reuters.

 But many other accidents have ended with no one held criminally liable, including the case of a Minnesota interstate bridge that collapsed during rush hour, killing 13 people.